 Use your air fryer to make delicious Maryland-inspired crab cakes, with less oil than pan-frying!
 These air fryer crab cakes are brimming with lump crab meat, classic seasonings, and just enough “filler” to hold them together.
-On the table in just 30 minutes, with only 10 minutes of prep time!
+Prep them ahead and have them on the table with less than 20 minutes of cooking time!

 This post contains affiliate links.
 As an Amazon Associate, I earn a commission (at no additional cost to you) from qualifying purchases made by clicking these links.
 As always, all recommendations and opinions expressed are my own.

 What You’ll Need to Make Air Fryer Crab Cakes

 These Maryland-inspired crab cakes aren’t a “bready” recipe; when you cut into them, you’ll find crab, crab, and more crab (the hallmark of a good crab cake, IMHO).
 To make this recipe, you’ll need:

 - Lump Crabmeat.
 Typically a combination of broken “jumbo lump” pieces and meat from the body of the crab, the “lump” grade makes well-textured, restaurant-quality crab cakes.
 Be sure to drain the crab meat and pick through it to remove cartilage or stray pieces of shell.